Solar power may be on the verge of becoming a great deal cheaper, more efficient, and longer lasting with a spray-on solar power material.

-A team of scientists at the University of California, San Diego has developed a new material for concentrating solar power (CSP).
+A team of scientists at the University of California, San Diego has developed a new solar power material for concentrating solar power (CSP).
 The new material is sprayed on and can absorb and convert more than 90 percent of the sunlight it captures into heat.

-The new spray-on solar material is incredibly efficient because it has a multi-scale surface, which is made up of particles of many sizes ranging from 10 nanometers to 10 micrometers.
+The new spray-on solar power material is incredibly efficient because it has a multi-scale surface, which is made up of particles of many sizes ranging from 10 nanometers to 10 micrometers.
 Those different-sized particles give it a lot of surface area to capture and retain sunlight, hence the material’s high efficiency.

 CSP is an emerging alternative clean energy market that currently produces about 3.5 gigawatts worth of power around the globe.
 That’s enough to power more than 2 million homes.
 Additional construction is underway to increase the output to 20 gigawatts of power in coming years, but how?